Ghana court rules Argentine naval ship seizure was legal

 The Libertad, a navy frigate with 200 crew, was detained in Ghana's eastern port of Tema on October 2 under a court order sought by NML Capital Ltd, an affiliate of the investment firm Elliott Management.

-Argentina's defense ministry filed a motion contesting the detention claiming sovereign immunity.
+Argentina's defence ministry filed a motion contesting the detention claiming sovereign immunity.
 It said that, due to its military nature, the vessel could not be targeted by creditors.

 In its ruling the commercial court in Ghana's capital Accra said Argentina had forfeited such immunities when it issued the bonds.

-Ace Ankomah, a lawyer for NML Capital, told Reuters his clients were seeking a bond deposit worth at least $20 million before releasing the vessel.
+Ace Ankomah, a lawyer for NML Capital, told Reuters his clients were seeking a bond deposit worth at least $20 million (12.5 million pounds) before releasing the vessel.
 Argentina owed his clients "well over $300 million", he said.

 "We are not insisting on cash payment, neither are we asking for the full amount.
 Our position is that we'd release the vessel if they are able to get a bank to issue the bond to us," Ankomah said.